Updated: Jun 3

 But no matter what contortions the mind is going through—whether fear, self-criticism, or wishing something would go away—it’s always possible to just watch that flailing.
 Not to identify with it.

-This is the essential “teaching” (there is no information in this teaching) of the spiritual master Mooji.
+This is the essential “teaching” (there is no information in this teaching) of all spiritual masters.
 We are not our thoughts or our emotions.
 These come and go, like clouds.
-We watch them from the only place that’s real.
-Fear, Mooji says, is a bluff of the mind.
+We wattch them from the only place that’s real.
+Fear, says the spiritual master Mooji, is a bluff of the mind.

 Practicing this little side-step is something anyone can do, anywhere and anytime.
 Another spiritual master, Matt Kahn, says what I believe amounts to the same thing: “Whatever arises, love that.”